flint-lang/flint-lang.github.io/wiki/src/beginners_guide/7_imports/2_circular_dependencies.md

 # Circular Dependencies

 You may have asked yourself already _"What will happen if file `A` imports file `B` and file `B` imports file `A` again?"_.
 This is called a circular dependency.
 It's called circular, because the dependency graph forms a circle, where the "line of imports" ends up at its starting point.
-If you try to write import statements in C where every file imports another file you will get a compilation error, as circular dependencies are not allowed and cannot be resolved.
+If you try to write import statements in C where every file imports each other you will get a compilation error, as circular dependencies are not allowed and cannot be resolved.

 But Flint's `use` clausels work quite different from the `#import` from C-style languages.
 Whereas these literally just copy and paste the code from the other file, the `use` clausel in Flint is a lot...smarter.
 The `use` clausel only imports files at a depth of `1`, but what does this mean?
 Well, here is a small example to showcase what i mean with that: